dccuchile/wefe/doc/about.rst

 - Implement the metrics that have come out in the last works about bias in embeddings.
 - Implement new queries on different criteria.
-- Extend the framework to other types of bias measurement in Embeddings.
-- Create a unified mechanism to store different queries.
 - Create a single script that evaluates different embedding models under different bias criteria.
 - From the previous script, rank as many embeddings available on the web as possible.
+- Implement a de-bias module.
+- Implement a visualization module.

 Licence
 =======